Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 | `description` | Description of the show |
 | `genre` | Show genre |

-PROJECT AIM: The aim of this project is to conduct exploratory data analysis, based on the 1990s movies data.
+PROJECT AIM: To perform exploratory data analysis (EDA) on Netflix's movie catalogue, to uncover insights about content trends, focusing on movies released in the 1990s.
+This analysis will help to understand patterns in genres, durations, country of origin, and other key features that defined Netflix’s offerings during that decade.

 PROJECT OBJECTIVES